CZ-NIC/knot/doc/configuration.rst

       dnssec-signing: on
       dnssec-policy: manual

-To generate signing keys, use the :doc:`kkeymgr <man_kkeymgr>` utility.
+To generate signing keys, use the :doc:`keymgr <man_keymgr>` utility.
 Let's use the Single-Type Signing scheme with two algorithms.
 Run:

 .. code-block:: console

-  $ kkeymgr -d path/to/keydir myzone.test. generate algorithm=RSASHA256 size=1024
+  $ keymgr -d path/to/keydir myzone.test. generate algorithm=RSASHA256 size=1024
-  $ kkeymgr -d path/to/keydir myzone.test. generate algorithm=ECDSAP256SHA256 size=256
+  $ keymgr -d path/to/keydir myzone.test. generate algorithm=ECDSAP256SHA256 size=256

 And reload the server.
 The zone will be signed.